GowriprasadMysore/LP_Cent_Pitch/README.md

 # LP_Cent_Pitch
-Working code as part of the Paper "Pitch Detection using LP Analysis on Cent Scale"
+Working code as part of the Paper "Linear Prediction on Cent scale for Fundamental Frequency Analysis", JASA Express Letters 2024